lapps/org.lappsgrid.examples/README.md

 ## Adding services configuration to serviceimpl

 In `webapp/WEB-INF/serviceimpl` directory, There is `YOUR_CLASS_NAME.xml`.
-Here you need to create corresponding xml files for each class that has `execute()` and `getMetadata()` methods.
+Here you need to create corresponding xml files for each service class that has `execute()` and `getMetadata()` methods.
-Since we only have one such class, `WhitespaceTokonizer`, all we need is `WhitespaceTokenizer.xml`.
+Since, in this exmaple, we only have one such class, `WhitespaceTokonizer`, all we need is `WhitespaceTokenizer.xml`.
 Rename it.
 Then we also need to edit the xml file, change `class` attribute of inner `bean` tag

 ```xml
 <bean class="===YOUR CLASS NAME HERE===">
 ```

-Final `WhitespaceTokenizer.xml` would be this:
+Finally, `WhitespaceTokenizer.xml` would look like this:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>